Arts, Design & Culture Design

 University of the Arts London (UAL) brings together, in a single federated structure, six of the most famous art and design colleges in the world.
 It comprises Camberwell College of Arts, Central Saint Martins, Chelsea College of Arts, London College of Fashion, London College of Communication (LCC) and Wimbledon College of Arts.
 Each has its own distinct approach, its own national and international reputation and its own established links with professional and cultural bodies.
 With a combined student population of approximately 26,000 and a global network of over 200,000 alumni, UAL is one of the world’s largest academic centres for art, design and communication.

-For the 3rd year in a row, UAL has ranked 2nd for Art and Design in the QS World University Rankings by Subject 2021, next to fellow London institution the Royal College of Art, which is dedicated to postgraduate studies.
+For the 4th year in a row, UAL is ranked World 2nd for Art and Design education in the QS University World Rankings by Subject 2022 and UAL continue to be the top global ranking institution offering both undergraduate and postgraduate courses.
 Read more

 London College of Communication

 LCC courses are known for being industry focused so you will be taught by an inspiring community of experienced academics, technical experts and leading specialist practitioners.
 LCC students are often commissioned to work on live briefs for major companies such as Nike, The National Trust and Nokia, and our graduates go on to inform the future of the creative field – our alumni include TV presenters Craig Doyle and Kate Thornton; Charles Saatchi, art collector and the co-founder of advertising agency Saatchi & Saatchi; and Bonnie Wright, the actress playing the role of Ginny Weasley in the Harry Potter series.
 The College is also proud to house a selection of famous archives.
 From filmmaker Stanley Kubrick to graphic designer Tom Eckersley, these are invaluable tools for teaching, learning and research.